Tools Used by No Latte

 -- Tim Berners-Lee, inventor of HTML, Technology Review July 1996

-Latte provided a Scheme-like syntax (and semantics) with some LaTeX ideas.
+Latte solved these problems (at least for me).
+It provided a Scheme-like syntax (and semantics) with some LaTeX ideas.
 So...

 - tags are automatically balanced...